shruti2126/FetchRewards-Points/README.md

      "points": 1000,
      "timestamp": "2020-11-02T14:00:00Z"
      }
-     [NOTE: Only one transaction as this one can be sent at a time.
-Multiple transactions will throw errors] [NOTE: The timestamp field needs to be UNIQUE for each transaction to avoid duplicate entries]
+     [NOTE: The timestamp field needs to be UNIQUE for each transaction to avoid duplicate entries]
      - localhost:5000/points/spend for spending points (GET request) - This also requires a JSON request of the form {"points": 5000}.
 A successful response will be a JSON that looks like this :
        [